vhrechukha/vhrechukha/README.md

-### Hi there 👋

-I'm a nodejs + react developer who you're looking for.

-🌱 Main stack of technologies: ReactJs, NodeJs, Typescript, NestJs, Express, MongoDB, SQL databases.
+The most interested in IoT projects.

+Specialize in BE with main technology stack: NodeJS, TS, SQL, MongoDB, NestJs, Express, AWS.
+Have experience in FE: ReactJS, Angular, Redux, MUI.

-📫 Contributor to Open-Souse project DefinitelyTyped @types/clamscan and active contributor on non-profit volunteer projects.
+Contributor to Open-Souse project DefinitelyTyped @types/clamscan and non-profit volunteer projects.

-⚡ Proactive and responsible team player, never afraid to seem inexperienced or admit my own mistakes.
-Values learning abilities over knowledge, transparency over assumptions, and awareness over ignorance.

-Feel free to contact me via LinkedIn.
+Feel free to contact me via LinkedIn or Email.